lkopacz/a11y-with-lindsey/src/pages/negative-impact-inaccessible-forms/index.md

 published: true
 ---

+_This post contains affiliate links.
+If you buy something through those links I may earn a small commission at no cost to you.
+This helps pay for the costs associated with running a11y with Lindsey.
+I promise to only recommend products I use and love!_

 Back in fall of 2016, I spoke for the first time about accessibility.
 While planning my presentation and looking for a relevant case study, I stumbled upon something that was quite relevant for the time - the presidential candidates’ donation sites.
 Considering Section 508 applies to government agencies, I figured that their sites would be super accessible.
 Boy, was I wrong.

 The biggest issue on both Trump and Clinton’s sites were inaccessible forms.
 I did an evaluation of the forms of the candidates’ donation sites and if I remember correctly (it was almost 2 years ago), both had issues with all forms having missing form labels.
 While I don’t know what the development cycle is for candidate sites, I would assume the strategy is something like “get the site online as quickly as possible so we can start receiving donations.”

-One of the most common accessibility issues I’ve seen is forms missing form labels.
+One of the most common accessibility issues I’ve seen is fields missing labels.
 The great news is it’s one of the simplest accessibility issues to fixes.

 ##The Empathetic Side of Forms